zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 Building Zim

+1. Run "[path-to-python]\python.exe setup.py build" to create a standard build.
+(Needed to get translation files.)

-1. Checkout or update a copy of pyzim from "lp:zim".
+2. Checkout or update a copy of pyzim from "lp:zim".

-2. In the Zim root folder, run "windows\env.cmd" if your GTK binary folder isn't already in your PATH environment variable.
+3. Look at "windows\env.cmd" -- make sure that your paths to GTK and Python binaries are correct.

+3. Run "windows\env.cmd" to initialize your $PATH environment variable..

-3. Run "[path-to-python]\python.exe windows\build_win32.py".
+4. Run "python.exe windows\build_win32.py".

-3. Make sure it built okay by running ".\windows\zim\zim.exe"
+5. Make sure it built okay by running ".\windows\build\zim.exe".

 Packaging the Installer